Batteries FAQ - All Battery Types

 CAUTION: Some equipment using three or more batteries may appear to work properly even if one battery is inserted incorrectly; such usage may lead to battery leakage or rupture that could result in equipment damage.

-Procell Alkaline Constant Power batteries can be used in all your devices – low, mid and high-drain, although Procell has engineered Procell Alkaline Intense Power range specifically designed to last longer (vs. prior Procell Alkaline AA, AAA, C and D batteries) in high drain professional devices that require a high amount of power or peaks of power, such as electronic door locks, soap dispensers or security cameras.
+Procell Alkaline Constant batteries can be used in all your devices – low, mid and high-drain, although Procell has engineered Procell Alkaline Intense range specifically designed to last longer (vs. prior Procell Alkaline AA, AAA, C and D batteries) in high drain professional devices that require a high amount of power or peaks of power, such as electronic door locks, soap dispensers or security cameras.

-Procell Intense Power batteries can be used in low and mid-drain devices, although they have been specifically designed with a unique power profile to last longer (vs. prior Procell Alkaline AA, AAA, C and D batteries) for high drain professional devices that require a high amount of power or peaks of power, such as blood Pressure monitors, soap dispensers or flashlights.
+Procell Intense batteries can be used in low and mid-drain devices, although they have been specifically designed with a unique power profile to last longer (vs. prior Procell Alkaline AA, AAA, C and D batteries) for high drain professional devices that require a high amount of power or peaks of power, such as blood Pressure monitors, soap dispensers or flashlights.

 Only batteries that are specifically labeled “rechargeable” should be recharged.
 Any attempt to recharge a non-rechargeable battery could result in rupture or leakage.
 Procell Alkaline batteries are not rechargeable.